scheinerman/ImplicitGraphs.jl/README.md

 8
 ```

+For large undirected graphs, you may find that `find_path_undirected` runs faster.
+It uses bidirectional search to reduce memory usage and runtime.
+It does not support
+directed graphs, however.

 #### Option: abstract target vertices

 Optionally, instead of a single target vertex whose type is the same as other vertices of the `ImplicitGraph`, we can call `find_path` with this signature: